Fast Facts About APSU

 Tennessee Bureau of Investigation statistics annually show APSU to be one of the safest universities in the state.

-APSU’s new, 46,000-square-foot Art and Design Building is set to open in the spring of 2017.
+APSU’s new, 46,000-square-foot Art and Design Building officially opened Fall of 2017.
 Within the last few years, the University also has opened several new facilities, including the state-of-the-art Maynard Mathematics and Computer Science Building, the Governors Terrace residence halls and the new Fortera Stadium.
-In 2016, APSU purchased more than 10 acres adjacent to campus, making room for the University’s future growth.
+APSU continues to expand it's footprint down College Street, as it continues to bridge its physical presence, crossing College Street into Historic Downtown Clarksville.

 Who was Austin Peay?